shinsenter/php/README.md

 ## Sending Emails

-We use `msmtp` as a lightweight sendmail replacement.
-You can send mail with libraries like [PHPMailer](https://github.com/PHPMailer/PHPMailer).
+We use `msmtp` as a lightweight sendmail replacement, so libraries like [PHPMailer](https://github.com/PHPMailer/PHPMailer) work out of the box.

 To use PHP's `mail()` function, configure SMTP via these environment variables: